Izbica massacre

 The Izbica massacre (Masakra e Izbicës; Pokolj u Izbici) was one of the largest massacres of the Kosovo War.
 Following the war, the International Criminal Tribunal for the former Yugoslavia (ICTY) found that the massacre resulted in the deaths of at least 93 Kosovar Albanians, mostly male non-combatant civilians between the ages of 60 and 70.

 Background

 During the Kosovo War, Izbica was considered safe for Kosovar Albanians from neighboring areas to take refuge, partly because of the Kosovo Liberation Army's presence.
 By 27 March, thousands of Kosovar Albanians from the Drenica region had gathered in Izbica.
 Most civilians had come after NATO had started its bombing campaign, when Yugoslav government forces began to shell the surrounding area.
 On 20 March a Yugoslav offensive took place in the Drenica region.
 The Yugoslav and Serbian forces had shelled many villages in Drenica, which resulted many villagers to flee to Çirez, which was later captured by Government forces.
 After Çirez had been captured, Serbian forces moved onto other places in Drenica, including Izbica, which they also had captured.
-By 31 March, the Yugoslavs failed to weaken the KLA, withdrawing from their positions in Drenica.
+By 31 March, the Yugoslav forces withdrew from Drenica after the KLA successfully retained its presence in Drenica.